wombleton/gitlaw-nz/acts/W/Walking Access Act 2008.md

 A general outline of these changes is set out in the notes at the end of this reprint, together with other explanatory material about this reprint.

-This Act is administered by the Ministry of Agriculture and Forestry.
+This Act is administered by the Ministry for Primary Industries.

 ---